sendgrid/sendgrid-go/helpers/inbound/README.md

 * [Contributing](#contributing)

 # Fields

+### parsedEmail.Envelope
+  To and From represent the exact email addresses that the email was sent to and the exact email address of the sender.
+There are no special characters and these fields are safe to use without further parsing as email addresses

 ### parsedEmail.ParsedValues
   Please see [Send Grid Docs](https://docs.sendgrid.com/for-developers/parsing-email/setting-up-the-inbound-parse-webhook) to see what fields are available and preparsed by SendGrid.
 Use these fields over the Headers as they are parsed by SendGrid and gauranteed to be consistent